 What is Lawn Bowling?

 Lawn Bowling is a precision sport where the goal is to roll slightly radially asymmetrical ‘bowls’ closer to a smaller white ball (the “jack”) than one’s opponent is able to do.
 It is a truly global sport, played from everywhere from New Zealand, to the Philippines, Brazil to Pakistan.
+In countries like Australia and Malaysia, it is a nationally televised sport, and it has internationally famous players.
+It is a sport where someone in their 20s can compete at the national level with someone in their 80s.
+It requires skill and stamina.
+It is fun and addictive once you’ve caught the bug!

 Is Lawn Bowling the same as Bocce?